 Team Science Award of Distinction for Early Stage Research Teams

 The recipient of the Team Science Award of Distinction for Early Stage Research Teams will receive $2,500 towards their team science research program.
-Teams will be recognized at the 2019 Georgia Clinical & Translational Science Conference (February 28 – March 1, 2019).
+Teams will be recognized at the 2020 Southeast Regional Clinical and Translational Science Conference (February 27 – 29, 2020).

 - Nominated teams should be early stage.
 For the purposes of this award, early stage teams are teams that have come together recently (e.g., within the past 12 months) to begin an interdisciplinary project with strong potential for innovative and impactful advances in clinical translational sciences.